 - 1. The complainant is not satisfied with the outcome at stage 1.

 - 2. The complaint is about the headteacher, or a member of the governing board (including the Chair or Vice-Chair).

 - 3. The complaint is about:

-- o The Chair and Vice Chair or
+- the Chair and Vice Chair or

-- The majority of the governing board or
+- o the majority of the governing board or

-- o The entire governing board
+- o the entire governing board

-For all 3 categories above the complainant must write to or email (preferably on the complaint form with the desired outcomes clearly stated) the clerk to the governing board to request that their complaint is considered at Stage 2.
+For all 3 categories above the complainant must write to or email (preferably on the complaint form) the clerk to the governing board via the school office to request that their complaint is considered at Stage 2.
 They should set out the details of the complaint and include appropriate evidence.
-It is critical that the complainant should also specify what they feel would resolve the complaint, and how they feel the previous stage of the procedure has not addressed their complaint sufficiently if this applies.
+The complainant should also specify what they feel would resolve the complaint, and how they feel the previous stage of the procedure has not addressed their complaint sufficiently if this applies.